ishehadeh/smp/report/progress.typ

   bibliography: bibliography("refs.bib"),
 )

-= Introducing Howlite
+= Introduction

-The Howlite (abbr. _hlt_) programming language is a small systems programming language aimed at embedded devices and very low-level performance critical systems.
+We present Howlite, a programming language which targets the RISC-V instruction set.
+It is a small language, with features optimized for writing low-level performance critical systems.

 == Project Goals

 This project is designed to be finished in two semesters.
 By the end of the second semester, Howlite will be capable of self-hosting (i.e. writing a Howlite compiler in Howlite).

-Although, we have no intention of writing the full compiler.
+Ideally, all the features outlined below will be implemented, but some may be dropped in order to prioritize creating a _complete_ language.

-Ideally, all the features outlined below will be implemented.
-But some may be dropped in order to prioritize creating a _complete_ language.
+For example, right now the language is missing several operators, and integer types are only unsigned.
-For example, right now the language is missing several operators and integer types are only unsigned.
+While these omissions have not caused issues at this stage of development, these features will take priority going forward semester.

-While this hasn't caused in issue at this stage of development, these features will take priority next semester.
+==

 = Language Design